 Father John Misty – Fear Fun

 t’s hard to imagine a world without music’s foremost loveable troll, Father John Misty.
-He goes by many names but whether you know him as Josh Tillman, J. Tillman, or Father John Misty, he has been confounding critics and fans for more than a decade now.
-Today we’re going to look all the way back to where it began for FJM, the 2012 debut album Fear Fun.
-This album was in heavy rotation for me for a few years, but with subsequent releases, it has kinda been bumped out of the order.
-Listening to it again in it’s entirety brings me back to when I first discovered the album.
+He goes by many names, but whether you know him as Josh Tillman, J. Tillman, or Father John Misty, he has been confounding critics and fans for over a decade.
+Today we’ll look all the way back to where it began for FJM, the 2012 debut album Fear Fun.
+This album was in heavy rotation for me for a few years, but with subsequent releases, it has kinda been bumped out of the top spot.
+Listening to it again brings me back to when I first discovered the album.
 It was the only Father John Misty music available, so I played the shit out of it.
-I can remember what it felt like to hear these songs for the first time, a time when it was completely new, before it became my favorite album of the 2010s.
+I can remember hearing these songs for the first time before it became my favorite album of the 2010s.

-Upon listening to the album in order and in full for the first time in a while, it’s become apparent to me how much of my initial impression of Tillman as a snarky cynic was not the whole picture.
-Behind the irony, witticisms and sardonic lyrics, are introspective and often self-deprecating observations.
-Early on, Tillman was often portrayed as a bit of a jester poking fun at the royal court (music journalists and industry bigwigs) but as time as gone on, and with the context if his subsequent albums, his observations have been revealed to be biting and poignant commentaries on celebrity, and the self-importance of those who have both sought and have achieved it.
+After listening to the album in order and in full for the first time in a while, I realized how much of my initial impression of Tillman as a snarky cynic was not the whole picture.
+Behind the irony, witticisms and sardonic lyrics are introspective and often self-deprecating observations.
+Early on, music journalists often portrayed Tillman as a bit of a jester poking fun at the royal court (music journalists and industry bigwigs).
+However, as time has passed, and with the context of his subsequent albums, his observations have been revealed to be biting and poignant commentaries on celebrity and the self-importance of those who have both sought and achieved it.

-Take for example “Fun Times In Babylon” where it seems apparent to me that he’s making a direct comparison of Hollywood and the entertainment industry to the depravity and excess of Babylon as well and historic abuses by people in power.
+Take, for example, “Fun Times In Babylon,” where it seems apparent that he’s directly comparing Hollywood and the entertainment industry to the depravity and excess of Babylon and historical abuses by people in power.
 Yet, even with those comparisons, he still headed to Hollywood to attempt a career in the industry he writes so disparagingly about.
-Reminds me a bit of this much over-used quote form Hunter S. Thompson:
+It reminds me a bit of this much over-used quote from Hunter S. Thompson:

 “The music business is a cruel and shallow money trench, a long plastic hallway where thieves and pimps run free, and good men die like dogs.
 There’s also a negative side.”